Recap: What We Can Do For You

 -Academic Advising provides peer tutors for general assistance with academic work

 -Health and Counseling Services

 -Dining Services, to arrange for their special dietary needs

 -and such offices as Financial Aid, Business Office, the Registrar, Residence Life, so that they can get quick and helpful attention to their questions.
 We can also connect them with state or regional support agencies.

-It is important to note that each year several students who had not previously been diagnosed are identified as having a mild or moderate disability.
-These are usually very bright students who were able to get by and sometimes do very well in high school.
-However, the degree of difficulty and the volume of work that is required in college creates a sudden wall of difficulty for them because of their disability.
+It is important to note that each year several students who had not previously been diagnosed are identified as having a mild or moderate specific learning style and or medical condition.
+These are very bright students who were able to get by and sometimes do very well in high school.
+However, the degree of difficulty and the volume of work that is required in college creates a sudden wall of difficulty for them because of their specific learning style and or medical condition.
 Although we do not provide evaluations, (nor do most colleges and universities), we do assist them in the process of obtaining an evaluation.
-If the evaluation identifies a disability and accommodations are needed, we help students receive them.
+If the evaluation identifies a specific learning style and or medical conditions and accommodations are needed, we help students receive them.